Cautioncrazy/PokemonEssentialsPlugins/README.md

 HM Duplication Prevention: Automatically tracks HMs given to the player via pbGiveRandomHM or pbGiveRandomTMorHM using a global variable $player_given_hms to prevent giving the same HM twice.
 TMs can be given multiple times as they are generally reusable.

 2. Installation
-These are standard Ruby script files that should be placed directly into your Pokemon Essentials project's Plugin Folder.
+These are standard Ruby script plugins that should be placed directly into your Pokémon Essentials project's Plugins folder.

 Steps:

-Open your Pokemon Essentials project folder.
+Navigate to your Pokémon Essentials project folder.

-Navigate to the Plugins folder.
+Locate the Plugins subfolder within your project.

-For Random Item Selector.rb:
+Drag and drop the Random Item Selector.rb file into the Plugins folder.

-Drop the Random Item Selector folder into the Plugin folder
+Drag and drop the Random HM-TM Selector.rb file into the Plugins folder.

-For Random TM-HM Selector.rb (This file):
+Launch your RPG Maker XP project.
+The plugins will be automatically loaded by Essentials.

-Drop the Random HM-TM Selector folder into the Plugin folder
+Save your RPG Maker XP project (File > Save).

 3. Usage in RPG Maker XP Events
 In any map event, you can use the "Script" command (found on Page 3 of the Event Commands) to call the functions provided by these plugins.